sansumbrella/Choreograph/README.md

   .then<RampTo>( vec3( 100 ), 3.0 );
 timeline.step( 1.0 / 60.0 );
 ```

+Motions can also be connected to raw pointers using the `Timeline::applyRaw()` family of methods.
+If you go this route, you need to be very careful about object lifetime and memory management.
+The Motion has no way to know if the raw pointer becomes invalid, and the raw pointer won’t know anything about the Motion.

 If you cannot wrap your animation target in an Output template, consider creating a Sequence and assigning its value to your target manually.
 That way you aren’t storing raw pointers in a timeline.